 You may know your business inside and out, but inevitably, there will be a question or request that stumps you.
 How you address these situations will shape the customer’s perception of your company.
 If you say you can’t do something and the customer later finds out that you could have done it, they won’t trust your company.
 If you don’t know the answer, inform the customer that you will research the issue.

 Tip: If you can’t answer a caller’s question, use your VoIP routing system to easily route the call to a coworker who can.
-Be sure to minimize the customer’s hold time as much as possible.
+Be sure to minimise the customer’s hold time as much as possible.

 3. “I understand your frustration”